tsingebrigtsen/tsingebrigtsen/README.md

 Working with numerical algorithms for molecular dynamics (MD) computer simulations and simulations of supercooled liquids and glasses.
-Articles: 27.
-Citations: 775. h-index: 15.

 Lead-developed high-performance GPU code in CUDA C++ for millisecond MD computer simulations (RUMD project).
 Experience with CUDA implementation of Monte Carlo, Langevin, free-energy